David Chung

 That sounds petty until you watch a build eat itself.

-Not useful context.
+Not useful.
 Noise.

 python3 -m py_compile file.py && echo OK || echo FAIL